Harikrushna777/planets_detail_application/README.md

-# Project Definition: Galaxy Planets (Animator)
+# Project Definition:- Galaxy Planets (Animator)

-# Project Description:
+# Project Description:-
 "Galaxy Planets (Animator)" is an exciting mobile application built using Flutter, focusing on creating captivating animations.
 The app incorporates concepts such as Implicit Animation and Explicit Animation, along with additional features like Shared Preferences and Local JSON